nataliejedson/blog/source/articles/2017-03-07-weekly-intake.html.markdown

 ##### *[George Saunders: what writers really do when they write](https://www.theguardian.com/books/2017/mar/04/what-writers-really-do-when-they-write)*

 Sometimes I doubt the efficacy of reading writers on writing.
 It can be educational, but I often turn to it when I'm avoiding reading or writing poetry itself.
 It's circularity has a way of making me feel productive when I'm not.

 That being said, I really I like reading George Saunders on writing.
 His work has a freedom that I really aspire to, and it's just generally comforting to read about other people's revision processes.
 I read a long piece of his on Writing and Education a while ago in an [n+1](https://nplusonemag.com/) anthology called MFA v.
-NYC, which basically said "Writing is really easy to overthink——you should be wary of that impulse."
+NYC, which basically said "Writing is really easy to overthink—you should be wary of that impulse."
 (You can read that piece *[here.](http://www.newyorker.com/books/page-turner/my-writing-education-a-timeline)*) I'm generally a fan of things and people that remind me to chill out because I'm constantly forgetting to relax.
 These two articles fall into that category.

 ##### *Trojan Poetry 21: "Bats" by Henri Cole*